-- In the event of a positive result for all checks, the intended cardholder signs the confirmation of receipt.
+- the identity check and also checks whether the person is the person authorised to hand over the UZI card in question. - In the event of a positive result for all checks, the intended cardholder signs the confirmation of receipt.
 AMP Groep checks the signature on the basis of the submitted identification document. - After signing, the UZI card is handed over and the date and time of handing over are recorded.
 Both parties will receive proof of this. - In the case of a negative result for one of the checks, the UZI card will not be issued.